 We will take students through a virtual tour of the R.M Levy Water Treatment Plant.
 Students will get a step-by-step explanation of our drinking water treatment process.
 They will see the plant inside and out and get to hear from actual experts at the plant about what it takes to get clean water to their homes and schools.
 This one-hour virtual tour meets state standards for the 5th-grade water curriculum.

 This isn’t just any art activity.
 Helix staff select winning posters from schools in our service area.
 We send them to the Metropolitan Water District of Southern California which selects 36 student posters to feature in their Water is Life Calendar each year.
 Over 30,000 people throughout Southern California receive the calendar and see the kids’ artwork.
-The contest is open to students in grades K-8 who live or attend school within Helix’s service area.
-Poster submissions are due April 28, 2023.
+The contest is open to students in grades K-12 who attend school within Helix’s service area.
+Poster submissions are due April 19, 2024.

 About 6,000 K through 6 students in Helix's service area take part in Ms. Smarty Plants' school assemblies each year.
 The assemblies are interactive, set for the grade level, and aligned with state curriculum standards.
 Please note that Helix has limited funds and our priority is to bring Ms. Smarty Plants to as many schools as possible in our service area.
 This means that requests for repeat performances are not always granted.

 Helix awards Dr. Lillian M. Childs and Robert D. Friedgen scholarships each spring to two high school seniors attending a four-year university in the fall.
 Each scholarship is worth $1,000.
 We contact senior class counselors in November to reach students, and applications are due in the spring.
 If you have questions, please see your counselor or contact Mike Uhrhammer at Helix Water District.

 The Association of California Water Agencies offers five scholarships each year for undergraduate and graduate students majoring in water resources-related fields, including engineering, environmental studies, and public administration.